brownplt/B2T2/TableAPI.md

 ### Description

-Consumes an existing `Table` and produces a new `Table` containing an additional column with the given `ColName`, using `f` to produce the values for that column, once for each row. [cite cs111]
+Consumes an existing `Table` and produces a new `Table` containing an additional column with the given `ColName`, using `f` to produce the values for that column, once for each row.

 ```lua
 > isTeenagerBuilder =